sallynorthmore/think-climate/src/content/about/index.md

     name: Sally Northmore
     pledge: |-
       * To eat a meatless diet (exceptions when I'm a guest)
       * To only rent electric cars
       * To speak boldly about the climate
       * To vote for a Green New Deal
   - book: ''
     bookLink: ''
     description: >-
       Sarah Powell is a Senior Managing Consultant within IBM’s Energy, Environment & Utilities industry team in Europe.
 With a background in organisational change and transformation, Sarah’s goal is to develop cross-industry solutions, using exponential technologies such as Artificial Intelligence (AI), Blockchain and Advanced Analytics, to challenge existing behaviours, ecosystems and business models, in the quest for cleaner, greener and more sustainable living.

-      Sarah’s passion for sustainability was reinforced through her recent sabbatical to the America’s, where she witnessed the effects of plastic pollution and climate change first-hand.
-This passion is continuing to drive the future direction of her career.
-As a leader in this critical field, Sarah is currently developing IBM’s climate-related risk analysis and resilience offering and working with clients to accelerate their decarbonisation journey.
+Sarah’s passion for sustainability was reinforced through her recent sabbatical to the Americas, where she witnessed the devastating effects of plastic pollution and climate change first-hand.
     film: ''
     filmLink: ''
     image: /img/1-129.jpg
     name: Sarah Powell
     pledge: >-
      I pledge to be bold, ambitious and innovative.
 To not only make my clients successful, but do so in a cleaner, greener, and more sustainable way.
 The needs and solutions are all around us and we have the skills, knowledge, platform and network to make this happen.
   - book: Project Drawdown
     bookLink: 'https://www.drawdown.org/the-book'
     description: >-
-      I'm a 20-something, nature-lovin' Italiano on the quest to make IBM the most respected thought tank for circular business models and driver for environmental and social change.
+      Pietro is a Digital Consultant for IBM iX.
+In 2017, he has attended the World Business Council for Sustainable Development in Switzerland and the Circular Economy summit 2019 in London.
+Fuelled by a year's backpacking around the world, falling in love with nature's wonders, Pietro has grown passionate about the issues concerning global warming, and is on the quest to use the power of storytelling, technology and human creativity to drive social and environmental change.
     film: Before The Flood
     filmLink: 'https://www.beforetheflood.com/'
     image: /img/profile-photo-4769.jpg
     name: Pietro Piantadina
-    pledge: ''
+    pledge: |-
+      * Become a Climate Reality leader by end of 2020
+      * Speak boldly and spread the word on the climate crisis
+      * Don’t buy from fast fashion brands
+      * Don’t buy plastic bottles and vegetables in plastic containers
+      * Reduce meat to twice a week
   - book: ''
     bookLink: ''
     description: >-